BS in Science Education

 The national demand for science educators in secondary settings continues to grow.
 As a graduate of the Bachelor of Science with a major in science education program at Trine University, you will be equipped to meet a critical need and prepared to impact the lives of students as a science educator.

 The Bachelor of Science with a major in science education program focuses on the interdisciplinary nature of curriculum by designing and implementing classroom learning through multiple instructional strategies.

-Coursework in chemistry education includes
+Coursework in chemistry education includes:

-- physical chemistry and
+- Organic chemistry

-Coursework in biology/life sciences education includes
+Coursework in biology/life sciences education includes:

 Trine University offers special education licensure programs for preschool through 12th grade, allowing certain secondary education programs to add special education licensure to an existing content area within their four-year degree program at Trine.
 If you are interested in pursuing special education licensure, talk to your faculty advisor.